0x6775737461/frimen/README.md

 Find Prime Numbers.

-This tool have the functionality to find prime numbers in matrices, the limits of these matrices must be between 0 to 99999999 lines/columns.
+This tool have the functionality to find prime numbers in matrices, the size of these elements in matrix must be between 0 to 99999999.

 ---